usherlabs/x-twitter-nfts/src/bitte_plugin/README.md

   - `microsoft-edge`

 **Install Any of your preferred chrome engine or Binaries**: You can usually install these using your system’s package manager.
-For example:
+For sample:

   - **Debian/Ubuntu**: